MR-EIGHT/TuringMachine/README.md

 MR-EIGHT

 ## Acknowledgment
-- Thanks to professor Mr. Bagherzadeh: [Jamshid Bagherzadeh | LinkedIn](https://www.linkedin.com/in/jamshid-bagherzadeh-88644a51/)
+- Thanks to my professor Mr.Bagherzadeh: [Jamshid Bagherzadeh | LinkedIn](https://www.linkedin.com/in/jamshid-bagherzadeh-88644a51/)

 - Thanks to Peter Linz and his wonderful book: An Introduction to Formal Languages and Automata